Sociology of the family: History

-Since the 2000s, a new subfield, sociology of childhood has gained increasing attention and triggered numerous empirical studies as well as intensive theoretical disputes, starting in the Scandinavian and the English-speaking countries.
-A different approach was adopted in Europe and the United States, with European sociologists more interested in actively promoting children’s rights.
+Since the 2000s, a new subfield, sociology of childhood, has gained increasing attention and triggered numerous empirical studies as well as intensive theoretical disputes, starting in the Scandinavian and the English-speaking countries.
+A different approach was adopted in Europe and the United States, with European sociologists more interested in actively promoting children's rights.
 Up to this time, sociology had approached children and childhood mainly from a socialization perspective, and the emergence of the new childhood sociological paradigm ran parallel to the feminist critique of sociological traditions.
 Childhood sociologists attacked the "adultocentric" approach and the "separative view" of sociology towards children.
 Not surprisingly, then, the key works in the sociology of childhood are quite interdisciplinary, linking history, cultural studies, ethnomethodology, and pedagogy.
 Key texts include James and Prout's Constructing and Reconstructing Childhood (1990/1997), James, Jenks and Prout Theorizing Childhood (1998) and Prout's The Future of Childhood (2005).
 On methodological issues in research with children see Research with Children, edited by Christensen and James (2008).

-Recent trends
+Trends

-The current Sociology of childhood is organized around three central discussions:
+The current sociology of childhood is organized around three central discussions:

 The child as a social actor: This approach derives from youth sociology as well as ethnography.
 Focusing on everyday life and the ways children orient themselves in society, it engages with the cultural performances and the social worlds they construct and take part in.
 Theory and research methodology approach children as active participants and members of society right from the beginning.
 Thus they are neither analyzed as outsiders to society nor as merely 'emergent' members of society.

 Therefore, the sociology of childhood distinguishes itself from the established concepts of socialisation research and developmental psychology of the last decades.

 The generational order: The second approach centers on socio-structural and socio-theoretical questions concerning social equality and social order in a society, which categorizes their members by age and segregates them in many respects (rights, deeds, economical participation, ascribed needs etc.).
 These issues can be summarized under the overall concept of the generational order.
 Thus the categorization of societal members by age is far from being an innocent representation of natural distinctions, but rather a social construction of such a "natural truth".
 It is, therefore, a relevant component of social order and deeply connected to other dimensions of social inequality.

 Social and economic changes and socio-political interventions thus become central topics in childhood sociology.
 The analysis of these issues has increased awareness of the generational inequality of societies.